18F/eligibility-rules-service/README.md

 #### :white_circle: States will want to collaborate with us to make this happen
 _Not yet validated - Phase 2_

-#### :white_circle: Building or reusing a rules service is technologically advisable
+#### :white_circle: Building or repurposing a rules service is technologically advisable
 _Not yet validated - Phase 2_

 #### :white_circle: TTS's current strategy and direction is aligned with pursuing an effort like this